 The recorded video and images from your surveillance cameras provide valuable insight into the aftermath of an accident or injury.

-Reviewing the footage can help you ascertain all of the events that preceded the incident and help put in place measures that can prevent a similar incident from occurring in the future.
+Reviewing the footage can help you ascertain all of the events that preceded the incident and help put measures in place to prevent a similar incident from occurring again.